yourbasic/func/README.md

 ## Testing

+Testing pure functions is typically straightforward – in this case it's also a pure pleasure.

-As usual, we need to check that the function calls `Cycle(n)` produce the expected result.
-However, checking for consistency can be fully automated:
+As always we need to check that the function calls produce the expected result, but the rest of the testing procedure can be fully automated.
+Given the `edge` and `cost` functions, the behavior of `degree` and `visit` are fully determined and can be automatically checked; it also works in reverse.

+This is a blessing since the implementations tend to be quite different and often either `edge` or `visit` is considerably easier to implement than the other.

+To test the `Cycle` function we simply need to check its output and call the automated consistency test:

 ```go
 for n := 0; n < 5; n++ {
 	Consistent("Cycle", t, Cycle(n))
 }
 ```

-The `Consistent` function checks that the `degree` and `visit` functions are consistent with `edge` and `cost`, and that `visit` obeys its contract.

-This is nice, since the two definitions tend to be quite different and often one of the two is considerably easier to implement.

 ## Performance